tfukaza/harvest/README.md

 - Can't find the info you need?
 [Request documentation](https://github.com/tfukaza/harvest/issues/new?assignees=&labels=documentation&template=documentation.md&title=%5B%F0%9F%93%9DDocumentation%5D)

 ## What is Harvest?
-Harvest is a Python framework for algorithmic trading that packs a lot of punch:
+Harvest is a Python based framework for algorithmic trading.
+It provides a simple and intuitive interface to Visit Harvest's [**website**](https://tfukaza.github.io/harvest/) for more details.
-- Trade stocks, cryptos, even options! (if your brokerage supports them)
-- Backtest on historical data
-- Paper trading

-Visit Harvest's [website](https://tfukaza.github.io/harvest/) for more details.

 ## Example
 Below is minimal example of a crossover strategy for `TWTR` implemented with Harvest